AdobeDocs/workfront.en/help/review-and-approve-work/proofing/reviewing-proofs-within-workfront/create-manage-proof-comments.md

 ## Resolve a comment

-If you have the Author or Moderator role on a `proof`, you can resolve a comment after it has been addressed.
+If you have the Author or Moderator role on a proof, you can resolve a comment after it has been addressed.

-1. Open the `proof` containing the comment that you want to resolve.
+1. Open the proof containing the comment that you want to resolve.
 1. (Conditional) If the comments area is not open, click  `View comments`&nbsp;in the upper-right corner.
 1. Click the check mark icon in the lower-right corner of the comment (to the right of the `Reply` button).